christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.94d2a39f.md

   }

   /**
-   * @action createFile
+   * @action addFile
-   * @requires this owner has a Library
+   * @requires this owner has a Library, and a File with this content doesn't already exist in this owner's Library
-   * @effects creates a File with the current DateTime and an empty items, and adds this File to this owner's Library */ async createFile(
+   * @effects creates a File with this content and the current Date, and adds this File to this owner's Library */ async addFile(
-    { owner }: { owner: User },
-  ): Promise<{ id: File } | { error: string }> {
+    { owner, content }: { owner: User; content: string }, // Changed 'items: string[]' to 'content: string' ): Promise<{ id: File } | { error: string }> {
     const ownerLibrary = await this.libraries.findOne({ owner });
     if (!ownerLibrary) {
       return { error: `User ${owner} does not have a library.` };
     }

+    // Check for existing file with the exact same content in this library const existingFile = await this.files.findOne({
+      library: ownerLibrary._id,
+      content, // Check for exact string match
+    });

+    if (existingFile) {
+      return {
+        error:
+          `A file with this content already exists in the library for user ${owner}.`, };
+    }

     const newFile: FileDoc = {
       _id: freshID(),
       library: ownerLibrary._id,
-      items: [], // As per spec, initially empty
+      content, // Changed 'items' to 'content'
       dateAdded: new Date(),
     };
     await this.files.insertOne(newFile);